niftynei/lightning-rfc/02-peer-protocol.md

 basepoint for the peer's revocation basepoint.
 This allows the peer to return channel-assignable errors before the *accepter*'s revocation basepoint is known.

+If the opener requested a `option_will_fund` peer to contribute funds to this channel, via the inclusion of a `will_fund` tlv in their `open_channel2`, the peer may or may not choose to accept the offer.

+If the accepter node has run out of available funds, they should either fail the negotiation or reply with a `funding_satoshi` set to 0msat and no `will_fund` TLV, allowing the peer to fail the negotiation.

+`funding_weight` is the weight it will cost the node to contribute the offered funds to the channel.
+This is added to the total lease fee at a rate of `funding_weight` times the `funding_feerate_perkw` established in `open_channel2`.

+The total lease fee is added to the accepter node's output in the commitment transaction.
+It is equal to the `funding_fee_base_sat` + `accept_channel2`.`funding_satoshis` * `funding_fee_proportional_basis`
++ `funding_feerate_perkw` * `funding_weight` / 1000, rounded
+down to the nearest satoshi.
+See [Appendix A: The lease fee](#appendix-a-the-lease-fee).

+`signature` signs the accepter node's `funding_pubkey`, the opener's `locktime`, and the returned `channel_fee` parameters.
+This provides the opener with proof in the case the accepter does not maintain the stated `channel_fee` rates during the channel's funding lease.

+If the initiating node sent `request_funds` and the accepting node replied with `will_fund` this channel is considered 'leased'.
+The lease ends 4032 blocks after the `open_channel2` `blockheight`, i.e.
+`lease_end` is defined as the `open_channel2`.`blockheight` + 4032.

+During the lease, the initiator should consider limiting the rate funds are routed through the channel as this provides the opener the opportunity to move the funds elsewhere (and renders the lease fairly useless).
+A sensible policy here depends on the motivation of the opener in acquiring the leased funds.

 ### Funding Composition
 Funding composition for channel establishment v2 makes use of the